MAKE AN APPOINTMENT WITH US TODAY!

-The overall health of your gums is of vital importance, and can help to reduce the threat of plaque and bacteria.
-Brushing and flossing your teeth twice a day with fluoride toothpaste is the easiest and most effective way to ensure a high level of oral hygiene.
-Healthy gums will exhibit a bright pink colour, will not feel tender or hurt when touched, and resistance to bleeding when brushing or flossing.
+The overall health of your gums is necessary and can help to reduce the threat of plaque and bacteria.
+Brushing and flossing your teeth twice a day with fluoride toothpaste is the easiest and most effective way to ensure a high level of oral hygiene and dental health.
+Healthy gums will exhibit a bright pink color and you will not feel tender or hurt when touched.
+Moreover, it resists bleeding when brushing or flossing.

-Periodontal disease is the later stage of gingivitis, and is not curable, although treatments which temporarily soothe the symptoms are available.
-Periodontal disease is particularly dangerous as it directly attacks the anchor points of your teeth, loosening them or, even worse, they fall out.
+Periodontal disease is the later stage of gingivitis, and is not curable, although treatments that temporarily soothe the symptoms are available.
+Periodontal disease is particularly dangerous as it directly attacks the anchor points of your teeth, loosening them, or even worse that they fall out.

-Periodontal disease is noticeable by the same prevalent symptoms as gingivitis, and if you think you are suffering from periodontal disease, it is vital that you call your dentist immediately for further consultation.
+This periodontal disease is noticeable by the same prevalent symptoms as gingivitis, and if you think you are suffering from periodontal disease, it is vital that you call your dentist immediately for further consultation.
 We Eve Dental is available for you at Dental, Cranbourne North, Narre Warren, Clyde, Clyde North, Pakenham, Hampton Park, Lynbrook, Doveton, Hallam, with all the facilities to give you the most reliable dental treatments.

 The best thing you can do for your gums and teeth is to maintain good oral hygiene.
 To maintain good oral hygiene you need to take daily preventive measures.
 It will help to stop the problem before it starts.
 Here are a few things that each one of us must do to lower down the risk of tooth decay.

 - Consume a balanced diet on a daily basis.